ddx32/dotfiles/README.md

 * Clone this repo
 * Run `bootstrap.sh`.
 This copies or updates the dotfiles in your home directory gracefully using `rsync`.
-* Run `macos-init.sh` from your home directory to macOS suck a bit less out of the box and set up basic development tools
+* Run `scripts/macos-init.sh` from your home directory to macOS suck a bit less out of the box and set up basic development tools
-* Run `brew-mas-install.sh` to install the remaining packages and apps to make life easier
+* Run `scripts/brew-mas-install.sh` to install the remaining packages and apps to make life easier
 * Note any extra setup required to get a machine up and running and add them to the install scripts

 ## Notes

-Tested only on macOS 12.2+
+Tested on macOS 12.2 and 12.3